-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-Regents of the University of California 2 Business name/disregarded entity name, if different from above University of California, San Diego on page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Che following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC Trust/estate Exempt payee code (if any) typ ctio Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner ship) ▶ Print or type.
-Specific Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member ow LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the o another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sing is disregarded from the owner should check the appropriate box for the tax classification of its owner another tax classification of the owner should check the appropriate box for the tax classification of the source of the tax classification of the owner should check the appropriate box for the tax classification of the source of the tax classification of tax classi wner of the LLC is le-member LLC that Exemption from FATCA reporting code (if any) scifi ✓ Other (see instructions) ► $501(c)(3)$ (Applies to accounts maintained outside the U.S.) 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a nd address (optional) See 9500 Gilman Drive, MC 0947 6 City, state, and ZIP code La Jolla, CA 92093-0947 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to ave Jia urity number reside p withholding.
+Before you begin.
+For quidance related to the purpose of Form W-9, see Purpose of Form, below.
+Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
+Regents of the University of California 2 Business name/disregarded entity name, if different from above.
+University of California, San Diego ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): C corporation S corporation Partnership Individual/sole proprietor LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) 501(c)3 ✓ Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) 9500 Gilman Drive, MC 0947 6 City, state, and ZIP code La Jolla, CA 92093-0947 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, for ant alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other is, it is your employer identification number (EIN).
-If you do not have a number, see How to ge] - [] - []] TIN, la or

-Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later.
+Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and 9 Number To Give the Requester for guidelines on whose number to enter.
+5 0 4 0 6 Part II Certification Under penalties of perjury, I certify that: 1.
+The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and 2.
+I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and